pennlabs/penn-courses/backend/README.md

     - Windows (WSL) or Linux:
         - `apt-get install gcc python3-dev libpq-dev`

+2. Running Docker

+    - Run `docker-compose up` in a separate terminal window (also in the `backend` directory) before running any manage.py commands (this will spin up a Docker container running Postgres).

-2. Setting up your Penn Courses development environment
+3. Setting up your Penn Courses development environment

     - `pipenv install --dev`
     - `pipenv shell`
     - `python manage.py migrate`
     - Make sure everything works by running `python manage.py test --parallel` and ensuring all tests pass.

-3. Loading test data
+4. Loading test data

     - TODO

-4. (Running the backend)
+5. (Running the backend)
-    - Run `docker-compose up` in a separate terminal window (also in the `backend` directory) before running any manage.py commands (this will spin up a Docker container running Postgres).

     - Run the backend in development mode with the command `python manage.py runserver`.
 This will start the server at port `8000`.
     - Once the server is running, you can access the admin console at `localhost:8000/admin`, browse auto-generated API documentation from the code on your branch at `localhost:8000/api/documentation`, or use any of the other routes supported by this backend (comprehensively described by the API documentation), usually of the form `localhost:8000/api/...`
     - Note: if you don't need documentation specific to your branch, it is usually more convenient to browse the API docs at [penncoursereview.com/api/documentation](https://penncoursereview.com/api/documentation)